 The biggest mistake new creators make is waiting for brands to find them.
 You need to go where the opportunities are.

-Creator Communities Join Facebook groups and Discord servers where creators share opportunities.
-Search for "UGC creators," "brand collaborations," or "content creator opportunities."
+Join Facebook groups and Discord servers where creators share opportunities.
+Search for "ugc creators," "brand collaborations," or "content creator opportunities."

 Crafting Your Pitch